 - (a) The Open Singles.
-Each match will be played as the best of three games, except that the manager may choose to play best of five games from the quarter final onwards. - (b) The Bronze Medal.
-All players who were knocked out of the Open Singles Knockout prior to the Quarter-Finals are eligible to enter the Bronze Medal. - To initially be played using a Flexible Swiss format, progressing to a knockout with the final to be best of three games, if time allows. - (c) The Heenan Plate.
+Each match will be played as the best of three games, except that the manager may choose to play best of five games from the semi-final onwards. - (b) The Bowl.
+All players who are knocked out of the Open Singles Knockout prior to the Quarter-Finals will automatically be entered to the Bowl knockout.
+A Z knockout will follow for players who lose their first match in the Bowl. - (c) The Shield.
+All players who lose their Quarter-final match in the Open Singles knockout will automatically be entered to the Shield semi-final. - (d) The Heenan Plate.
 All players who are non-qualifiers for the Knockout event.
 Preferred section play.
 The manager has discretion to alter this.

-If time limits are used, they will be 4-7-10 hours for best of 3.
+If time limits are used, 4-7-10 hours are recommended for best of 3.
+For best of 5 then 3.5-6.5-8.5-10.5-12.5 hours are recommended.
 Any time not used by an earlier game becomes available for the later game(s).